bk7312/keyboardLayouts/README.md

 - Miryoku 36-key layout: https://github.com/manna-harbour/miryoku/tree/master/docs/reference

 Corn1sher and Corne-ish-zen for reference, somewhat similar to dreymar's extend layer.
 Miryoku uses home row mods, any way to adapt it to dreymar and without home row mods?

+Current implementation:
+- None, don't have the keyboard yet.